awsdocs/amazon-redshift-management-guide/doc_source/serverless-billing.md

  This query provides the cost per day incurred for Amazon Redshift Serverless, based on usage\.

 ##### Usage notes for determining usage and cost<a name="serverless-billing-visualizing-usage"></a>
-+ There is a minimum charge of 60 seconds, metered on a per\-minute basis\.
++ There is a minimum charge of 60 seconds for compute\-resource usage, metered on a per\-minute basis\.
 + Records from the sys\_serverless\_usage system table show cost incurred in 1\-minute time intervals\.
 Understanding the following columns is important:

   The charged\_seconds column: